Exabyte-io/rewotes/dcsena/README.md

 Probably the most important decision for this implementation is how to handle the parallelization required for the parallel file uploader.
 Given the constraints (low CPU, low memory, high IO operations, variable IO speed depending on file size), asyncio is the ideal choice here as it's meant for parallel, heavy IO ops.
 However, boto3 and s3's upload_file are not async.
 There's a library called aiobotocore that attempts to create an async boto3 library, but it has pretty limited support (does not support S3Transfer, only put).
 It also has a hardpinned botocore dependencies, which will be a PITA from a dependency management size.
-Luckily, aibotocore is not really needed and we can leverage the asyncio running loop and run_in_executor with a thread pool to get around these limitations.
+Luckily, aibotocore is not really needed, and we can leverage the asyncio running loop and run_in_executor with a thread pool to get around these limitations.

 ## Meeting Requirements
 1. By leveraging asyncio and threadpool, we can support upload of 100k files.
 Requirements met.
 2. By leveraging a cloud file uploader such as S3, we are abstracting away authentication/authorization to cloud provider.
 However, S3, GCP, etc. all easily support public/private files with credential-based access.
 Requirements met.
 3. By leveraging a cloud file uploader such as S3, we also get associated metadata for free.
 S3 will store file size, last modification time, and file perms.
 With regards to last modification time and file permissions, I'm assuming that the cloud provider's metadata is sufficient here.
 If we wanted to store local modification time and local file perms, a metadata file would be needed.
 For example, if I upload a file at 12 PM, then at 1PM I modify it, and then at 2PM I upload it, the cloud provider would only say lastModificationTime is 2pm.
 Local file permissions (RWX) is a can of worms, given different operating systems/users but if that was needed, similarly a metadata file would be needed.
 Marking requirements met under the listed assumptions.

 # Setup